ShieldOrder/proposal-disclosure-schema/README.md

 Use of this template is optional.
 Using it does not influence approval, rejection, or evaluation outcomes.

-Applicants typically copy the template, paste it into their own document, and answer the sections there.
+Applicants typically copy the template into their own proposal document and answer the sections there.

 ## Design Principles